 FILING A COMPLAINT AGAINST A FACILITY

-If you feel it is necessary to file a complaint with the department you may call the complaint hotline or call or write your local licensing office.
+If you feel it is necessary to file a complaint with the department you may call the complaint hotline.
 When you contact the department it is important to provide the following information:

 - Your name and contact information

 - the facility location